Amar1729/trakt-updater/README.md

 ## trakt

-To use the trakt API, you will need an API key and secret.
+To use the trakt API, you will need an API id and secret.

 ## movies